sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

   - Clarify documentation of parameters - YARD-like?
 - Pare down Cucumber features for matchers - repurpose as documentation/examples only.
   - Break down into smaller (bite-sized?) individual examples.
+- RuboCop - use RSpec rule file as starting point?

 ## Icebox